• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 7. Slate

-Applications: Due to its high resistance to moisture and wear, slate is utilized in flooring, wall cladding, and as outdoor paving.
+Applications: Slate’s high resistance to moisture and abrasion makes it suitable for flooring, wall cladding, and outdoor paving.

 8. Sandstone